-If you have earned fewer than 30 semester credits after high school, we still welcome your application to the U. You will apply as a transfer student, but will also need to submit materials required by Freshman applicants, including high school transcripts and ACT or SAT test scores.
+If you have earned fewer than 30 semester credits after high school, we still welcome your application to the U. Your application will follow guidelines for freshman applicants, which includes high school transcripts and ACT or SAT test scores.

 |Semester||Application Deadline*||Notifications will begin:|

-*Applications submitted with all the required documentation after the final deadline will be charged an additional $30 late processing fee and will be processed and considered on a space-available basis.
+*Transfer student applications are rolling throughout the year.
+Applications submitted with all the required documentation after the final deadline will be charged an additional $40 late processing fee and will be processed and considered on a space-available basis.
 Applicants are encouraged to apply as soon as possible as the University could close applications without notice after the final deadline.

 Your application will not be processed until we have received all documents and fees.